Often adopted children go missing

 When asked about the orphanage and the head of the institution, the couple did not know what to answer.
 The child was entrusted to the good care of “Madame John” and the main person in charge of the institution was “Miss Magalie” explains Fritzner Louis.

 Dawensley Pierre left for France in December 2013.
 Since then, it has been radio silence.
 The family has no news.

 Lire aussi: Adoption en Haïti: Cri de désespoir

-The first adoption law in Haiti dates from 1974.
+The first adoption law in Haiti dates back to 1974.
 This text did not consider international adoption.
 It was amended in 2013 to take this into account.
 As a consequence, from 1974 to 2013, many children were adopted by foreigners without state authorization.
-“Most of them were bogus adoptions that could be compared to human trafficking” says Michel Joseph.
+“Most of them were bogus adoptions that could be compared to human trafficking,” says Michel Joseph.

 However, not all foster homes operate according to the law.
 In 2018, out of 754 homes hosting children in Haiti, only 202 were accredited.
 139 of these homes needed improvement, and 398 were of poor quality.
 Three of them deserved to be “closed as a priority” due to sexual abuse, and 304 due to physical abuse.
 161 centers were not found.

 It is often poverty which pushes the families to give their children to nurseries or orphanages.
 Louista Joseph had to abandon her twins in 2004 at a nursery in Jacquet Toto, a town in Pétion-Ville.
 This farmer makes a living from agriculture in the city of Les Cayes.
 She is also a housekeeper at times.